Cotton Hill (Limestone County, Alabama)

-Cotton Hill is a historic mansion on a former forced-labor farm in Limestone County, Alabama, U.S. The house was built in the 1830s by William Parham as the main residence and headquarters of Luke Matthews' 1,000-acre plantation.
+Cotton Hill is a historic mansion on a former forced-labor farm in Limestone County, Alabama, U.S. The house was built in the 1830s by William Parham as the main residence and headquarters of Luke Matthews's 1,000-acre plantation.
 It was designed in the Federal architectural style.
 The house was listed on the National Register of Historic Places in 2014.